-o incur additional indebtedness; o make capital expenditures in excess of prescribed thresholds; o pay dividends to our stockholders; o make various investments; o create liens on our assets; o utilize the proceeds of asset sales; or o merge or consolidate or dispose of all or substantially all of our assets.
+- o incur additional indebtedness;

+- o make capital expenditures in excess of prescribed thresholds;

+- o pay dividends to our stockholders;

+- o make various investments;

+- o create liens on our assets;

+- o utilize the proceeds of asset sales; or

+- o $$\operatorname{\mathsf{merge}}$ or consolidate or dispose of all or substantially all of our assets.

-worth.
+We also will likely be required to maintain specified financial ratios, including minimum cash flow coverage, minimum working capital and minimum net worth.
 We also may be required to utilize a portion of any excess cash flow generated by operations to prepay our debt.
 A breach of any of these covenants or requirements could result in a default under our debt agreements.
 If we default, and if such default is not cured or waived, a lender could, among other remedies, accelerate our debt and declare the debt immediately due and payable.
 If this occurs, we may not be able to repay or borrow sufficient funds to refinance our debt.
 Even if new financing is available, it may not be on terms that are acceptable.
 Such an occurrence could cause us to cease building our ethanol production facility, or if our facility is already constructed, such an occurrence could cause us to cease or curtail operations.
 We cannot assure you that our future operating results will be sufficient to achieve compliance with such covenants and requirements, or in the event of a default, to remedy such default.

-GOVERNMENTAL REGULATIONS, THE WAIVER OF CERTAIN ADVANTAGEOUS GOVERNMENTAL REGULATIONS OR THE REPEAL OR MODIFICATION OF VARIOUS TAX INCENTIVES FAVORING THE USE OF ETHANOL COULD ADVERSELY AFFECT OUR BUSINESS, FINANCIAL CONDITION AND RESULTS OF OPERATIONS.
+GOVERNMENTAL REGULATIONS OR THE REPEAL OR MODIFICATION OF VARIOUS TAX INCENTIVES FAVORING THE USE OF ETHANOL COULD ADVERSELY AFFECT OUR BUSINESS, FINANCIAL CONDITION AND RESULTS OF OPERATIONS.